-We strive to protect and grow the assets and wealth of our clients during their lifetime and, in the unfortunate event of death, we will continue to protect and grow the inheritance of our clients' loved ones thereby ensuring the wealth and legacy of the next generation.
+We strive to protect and grow the assets and wealth of our clients in the unfortunate event of death.
+We will continue to protect and grow the inheritance of our clients' loved ones thereby ensuring the wealth and legacy of the next generation.

-- Management of Living Trust (Inter Vivos) or Trust by Will as nominated Trustee, Co-Trustee or agent for the Trustee.
+- Management of testamentary trusts by Will as nominated trustee, co-trustee or agent for the trustee.

-- General information and advice relating to Testamentary and Living Trusts.
+- General information and advice relating to testamentary trusts.

 The purpose of a trust is to protect your assets.